 Hope this helps,

-#8 Updated by Andrew Brown about 2 years ago
+#8 Updated by Andrew Brown over 2 years ago

 Yes, this helps greatly!

 I was thinking that a simple analysis of just the wave 1 data might be a suitable solution - that would give an unweighted n of 22 adopted children.
 My original thinking was that 22 was rather small and so looked to the other waves to boost the number of adopted children.

 When correcting for nonresponse in the more complex analysis involving responses in multiple waves, I'm wondering how best to construct the dataset in order to run the regression (is the regression run in each wave separately, or are the waves merged?).

 I would also be interested to hear about other possible options.

 #10 Updated by Olena Kaminska about 2 years ago

 This is how Peter Lynn explained adjusting the weights in his reply to issue num 703.